-March Madness is unique in that is a straight knockout tournament rather than a league.
-March Madness odds are available all year round and the best college teams all participate.
+March Madness is unique in that it is a straight knockout tournament rather than a league.
+March Madness betting odds are available all year round and the best college teams all participate.

 March Madness Futures Odds

 USA College Basketball Championship futures, from top online bookmakers.
-Updated odds on January 8 2019.
+The odds are now available and are subject to change.
+Updated odds on February 17, 2020:

 March Madness Schedule 2020

 Here are the key dates for March Madness and March Madness betting:

 - First Four - March 17 & 18 (Dayton)